Grove of Old Trees: Location

-Stewarded and owned by LandPaths for more than 20 years, the Grove of Old Trees is a healthy, old-growth stand of Coast Redwood (Sequoia sempervirens) Accessible only via a narrow, two-lane rural road, the Grove is tucked away in a neighborhood on a road used by neighbors for walking and biking.
+Stewarded and owned by LandPaths for more than 20 years, the Grove of Old Trees is a healthy, old-growth stand of Coast Redwood (Sequoia sempervirens) Accessible only via a narrow, one-lane rural road, the Grove is tucked away in a neighborhood on a road used by neighbors for walking and biking.

 Through traffic and parking surveys and neighborhood feedback, it's been found that the Grove of Old Tree's tiny parking lot is highly impacted by visitors on major holidays, creating traffic and parking congestion.

 To protect the beloved redwoods in the Grove and to minimize parking issues reservations are now required to park at the Grove during times of high use, including all major holidays.

 Please note that there is just one small parking lot at the Grove of Old Trees.
 This is for the safety of you, your family, and the neighborhood.

 There are no signs on the roads leading to the grove or on the trails within the grove.
 Cautious drivers on this single lane road will find a small turnout with a wooden archway on the right.
 There is only one small parking lot.
 LandPaths maintains a system of free, publicly accessible trails with some suitable for wheelchairs and strollers.
 There is a picnic table near the west end of the grove, but there are no bathroom facilities or trash containers.
 Dogs must be kept on a leash within the grove.